Title and statement of responsibility area

 Scope and content

-Fonds consists of records generated as part of Action Poetry ‘94, a symposium and festival of the spoken word.
-Records include internal and external correspondence, biographical information on participants, newspaper clippings, research notes, proposals, scheduling information, material related to organizing the Nat Christie Poetry Day and Nat Christie Poetry Jam events, photographs, and video and audio recordings.
+Fonds consists of records generated as part of Action Poetry ‘94, a symposium and workshop of the spoken word.
+Records include video and audio recordings of performances and events, proposals and planning documents, internal and external correspondence, biographical information on participants, newspaper clippings, research notes, photographic contact sheets, and material related to organizing the Nat Christie Poetry Day and Nat Christie Poetry Jam events.

 Immediate source of acquisition